danielhansenjones/random_array_1_10000/readme.md

 ## Functionality

-# Pandell Assessment

-This project is a simple JavaScript application that generates an array of 10,000 unique numbers from 1 to 10,000.

-## Installation

-1. Clone the repository.
-2. Run `npm install` to install the dependencies.

-## Usage

-To run the application, use the command `npm start`.

-To run the tests, use the command `npm test`.

-## Functionality

 The main function of this application is `generateRandomNumbers`, which generates an array of 10,000 unique numbers from 1 to 10,000.

 The `generateRandomNumbers` function uses the Fisher-Yates (also known as Knuth) shuffle algorithm to generate a sequence of numbers from 1 to 10,000 in a random order.